-Do you want to write but have trouble getting your pen moving?
+Do you long to write but can't seem to get your pen moving?

 You really wish you could write more.

-But you’re so busy adulting you already can’t find enough hours in the day, what with family, friends, work, and all that that entails.
-You just can't add one more thing!
+But you’re so busy adulting you already can’t find enough hours in the day!
+What with family, friends, work, and all that, you just don't get around to writing anymore.

-Then when you do get a chance to write, you can’t think of what to say.
+And even if you do get a chance to write, you can’t think of a single thing to say.

 Some people call this "writer's block."